Updated September 2022

 Right to rectification: You have a right to require that any incomplete or inaccurate information be corrected.

 Right to erasure (right to be forgotten): You have a right to require that we remove data we hold about you, unless we have reasonable grounds to refuse the erasure.

 Right to restrict processing: You can request that we no longer process your personal data in certain ways, whilst not requiring us to the delete the data.

 Right to receive your personal information in a portable format: in limited circumstances, you can ask us to provide copies of personal data we hold about you in a commonly used and easily storable format.

-Right to withdraw consent at any time: where we are relying on consent to process your personal data.
+Right to withdraw consent at any time: this right exists where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.